Create a Single-Job Pipeline

 YAML Configuration

 The final Pipeline should have the following YAML configuration.
-You can go to Pipeline settings, click the Preview YAML button in the top right corner, and compare your current settings with this reference configuration to check whether some of your settings are missing or have different values.
+You can go to Pipeline settings, switch the editing mode from Visual to YAML, and compare your current settings with this reference configuration to check whether some of your settings are missing or have different values.